anon-blue/anon.blue/README.txt

                              jh

-                                               7y              ggggggggggggggggg
+                                                 7y              ggggggggggggggg
-ggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg
+ggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg

                 64156341132513521351352
                                                dDDdDDuxhdeuwkxXXkd
-                                                                      fff  do u
+                                                                        fff  do
-like banana?
+u like banana?
         ??????what?                    baole233